HarshPanchal18/playground/app/src/main/java/com/example/playground/utils/StoreRoom.md

 * Use the ActionBar `setDisplayHomeAsUpEnabled()` to enable the Up button.

 * You can share content by adding the share action provider to your app bar.
 Add it by including it in your menu resource file.
 Call its `setShareIntent()` method to pass it an intent describing the content you wish  to share.

+- 8
+* You add a basic app bar by applying a theme that contains one.

+* The Android Support Libraries provide backward compatibility with older versions of Android.

+* The AppCompatActivity class is a type of activity that resides in the v7 AppCompat Support Library.
+In general, your activity needs to extend the AppCompatActivity class whenever you want an app bar that provides backward compatibility with older versions of Android.

+* The android:theme attribute in `AndroidManifest.xml` specifies which theme to apply.

+* You define styles in a style resource file using the <style> element.
+The name attribute gives the style a name.
+The parent attribute specifies where the style should inherit its properties from.
+* The latest app bar features are in the Toolbar class in the v7 AppCompat Support Library.
+You can use a toolbar as your app bar.

+* Add actions to your app bar by adding them to a menu resource file.

+* Add the items in the menu resource file to the app bar by implementing the activity’s `onCreateOptionsMenu()`.

+* You determine what items should do when clicked by implementing the activity’s `onOptionsItemSelected()`.

+* Add an Up button to your app bar to navigate up the app’s hierarchy.
+Specify the hierarchy in AndroidManifest.xml.
+Use the ActionBar `setDisplayHomeAsUpEnabled()` to enable the Up button.

+* You can share content by adding the share action provider to your app bar.
+Add it by including it in your menu resource file.
+Call its `setShareIntent()` to pass it an intent describing the content you wish to share.

+- 12
+* Enable swipe navigation using a view pager.

+* You tell a view pager about its pages by implementing a fragment pager adapter.

+* Use the fragment pager adapter’s getCount() method to tell the view pager how many pages it should have.
+Use its getItem() method to tell it which fragment should appear on each page.

+* Add tab navigation by implementing a tab layout.
+Put the toolbar and tab layout inside an app bar layout in your layout code, then attach the tab layout to the view pager in your activity code.

+* The tab layout comes from the Android Design Support Library.
+This library helps you implement the material design guidelines in your app.

+* Use a coordinator layout to coordinate animations between views.

+* Add scrollable content the coordinator layout can coordinate using a nested scroll view.

+* Use a collapsing toolbar layout to add a toolbar that collapses and grows in response to user scroll actions.

+* Use a FAB (floating action button) to promote common or important user actions.

+* A snackbar lets you display short messages that the user can interact with.